anderson / the making of longbird

 Certainly not baffled by this recent awarding of the 2013 BAFTA for Best Short Animation, though we are mystified by the multiple technique-flexing film itself.
 Seems Jorge Luis Borgés and Woody Allen have both taken an interest in animation and Russian history, or maybe it is Director Will Anderson

 , or wait…who is in charge here, anyway?
 What labyrinthine inner dialogues can ensue when the person behind the lens self-reflects?
 We may never get to the bottom of this gracefully crafted enigma, but we do enjoy the ride.
 Admittedly, Dragonframe was only used for a small portion of the film, but we just had to share.
-Andersen and his collaborator Ainslie Henderson are nearing completion of their next stop motion / live action mix, “Monkey Love Experiments
+Anderson and his collaborator Ainslie Henderson are nearing completion of their next stop motion / live action mix, “Monkey Love Experiments

 .”
 Read on to hear what arduous travesties the director had to endure in production and to watch the making of the Making of Longbird.
 Simple as that!